 2. [OPTIONAL] Set the desired update frequency using a schedule.

-Note, if you move a file from Displayr's Cloud Drive into a different folder, this method will fail to update the next time new data is fetched, as it is no longer in the same location.
+Note: If you move a file from the Displayr Cloud Drive into a different folder, this method will fail to update the next time new data is fetched, as it is no longer in the same location.
 You will instead need to point it to the new location to restart the automated process.

 Referencing a file from the Displayr Cloud Drive in the Object Inspector